CBIIT/p2p-datasci/kickoff.md

 Do not be afraid to ask any question.
 "I have absolutely no idea where to start.
 Where do I start?" is a perfectly legitimate (and common) question.

+Adopt the mindset that you will always be learning data science.
+It never ends, even for the most experienced data scientist.
+Expect that learning will be a standard part of being a data scientist.
+But don't worry: learning gets a lot easier and more fun once you become comfortable with the fundamentals.

 ## Q&A